-The answer, perhaps inevitably, is that there can be no escape, for the ‘dyadic evil’ of civil war is within - inside the walls of the great house, inside its natural landscape, inside the minds of those who have experienced the conflict.
+The answer is that there can be no escape, for the ‘dyadic evil’ of civil war is within - inside the walls of the great house, inside its natural landscape, inside the minds of those who have experienced the conflict.
 The speaker initially greets the house as embodying the values of that ‘more sober age and mind’ (l.
 28) in which it was constructed, and gives a lengthy account of its foundation by Fairfax’s ancestors in place of a nunnery that was dissolved during the English Reformation.
 But immediately we see that Appleton House, for all its order and sobriety, only exists because of an earlier violent religious division within England.
 The speaker then takes us on a guided tour of the estate, and it is clear that he wishes to see Appleton as a second Eden, a place from a time before the apple was eaten, offering refuge from a fallen world through a union of the self with nature:

 But I, retiring from the flood,